 Psi Beta is the national honor society for students who have a passion for the study of psychology, and is limited to membership from two-year and community colleges.
 However, Psi Beta does not limit membership to psychology majors.
 To earn entrance into Psi Beta, a student must have completed 12 (twelve) college credits (can be full-time or part-time), have maintained a GPA of 3.25 or better, and must completed Introduction to Psychology with a grade of B or better.
 Psychology majors and majors from other disciplines are encouraged to join, as long as there is a strong interest in the study of human thought and behavior.
 Membership is open each spring semester and a memorable induction ceremony for new members and their families is held.

-Psi Beta Advisor: Dr. Cory Homer (mailto:chomer@sussex.edu)
+Psi Beta Advisor: Dr. Cory Homer, Ph.D, Vice President of Student Success and Institutional Effectiveness, chomer@sussex.edu (mailto:chomer@sussex.edu)

 SALUTE

 Salute is the national honor society for student veterans.